stevelle/ansible-devstack/README.md

 Requirements
 ------------
-This presumes I have ansible and python-novaclient installed and I have sourced my openrc file.
+This presumes I have ansible and python-novaclient installed, I have sourced my openrc file, and adde a key to nova.
 If using this in a Rackspace public cloud then rackspace-novaclient is installed as well.

 Usage